kjahaj/UMT_data_structures/README.md

-# UMT Data Structures course
+# Data Structures
-### © Klei Jahaj
+### Klei Jahaj
-This repository holds all the homework for the Data Structures course.
+This repository holds all the code for implementing and using different data structures in Java.